-The School of Social Work participates in the Interdisciplinary Minor offered by the College of Health and Human Sciences.
+Interdisciplinary Minor in Gerontology: The School of Social Work participates in the Interdisciplinary Minor in Gerontology offered by the College of Health and Human Sciences.
 A designated faculty adviser in the School assists interested students in completing the requirements for that minor.
-Specific requirements and courses available for the minor can be found on page 98 of this Bulletin.
+Specific requirements and courses available for the minor can be found under the Interdisciplinary Minor in Gerontology heading on the first page of text in the College of Health and Human Sciences section of this Bulletin.